Canop/hu.js/readme.md

 # More complex examples

-This still simple example have more shapes, event handling and animations :
+This still simple example has more shapes, event handling and animations :

 **[Demonstration](http://dystroy.org/demos/hu.js/demo.html)**